 The publisher of each newspaper will provide an Affidavit of Publication once the notice has been published.
 You’ll send the affidavits to the New York Division of Corporations with a completed New York Certificate of Publication form and a check to pay for the filing fee.

 Publication costs in New York can be quite expensive depending on where your registered agent’s address is.
 More populous counties such as New York, Bronx, and Queens can have publication costs over $1,000.
+For more information on the New York publication requirement, check out our New York Publication Service.

 Submit the form to apply for S corporation status.
 Once your LLC or corporation formation is approved by the state, you need to file Form 2553, Election by a Small Business Corporation, to get S corporation status.